deprekate/genotate/README.md

 ```

 And to run `Genotate` you only need to specify the FASTA formatted genome file, and which
-model to use.
+model to use (provided is the most basic model trained on the first 800 phage genomes from
+RefSeq).
 To run on the provided phiX174 genome, use the command:
 ```
  python3 classify.py phiX174.fna --model models/single.ckpt > predictions.gb
 ```